PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 ### How does GA4 compare to Heap?

-GA4 is another tool that supports event autocpature, though confusingly Google calls this "enhanced analytics".
+GA4 is another tool that supports event autocapture, though confusingly Google calls this "enhanced analytics".

 On paper, it offers similar feature to Heap, though GA4's product analytics are less mature than those of Heap and other more established event-based tools.